 5-2 Diet – The Fast Diet Review:

-Michael Mosley’s ‘The Fast Diet’ isn’t a particularly expensive book and is currently available for at £5.99 at Amazon – personally as a die-hard 5-2 diet follower who has being using the fast diet now for 4 months I found some sections a lot more useful than others.
-To some extent the book suffers because the diet IS remarkably simple.
+Michael Mosley’s ‘The Fast Diet’ isn’t a particularly expensive book and is currently available for at £5.99 at Amazon.
+Personally as a die-hard 5-2 diet follower who has been using the fast diet now for 4 months I found some sections a lot more useful than others.
+To some extent, the book suffers because the diet IS remarkably simple.
 Unlike diet programmes like Dukan, you don’t have to do different things at different phases or buy special food.
 There are no ‘forbidden’ things to eat or things you must eat.
 The only rule is to keep your calorie count to under 500 for a woman and 600 for a man on fast days.

 At £5.99 this is a sensible purchase if you are starting the 5-2 diet and would like a simple, one stop, resource and I’d recommend every 5-2 dieter gets hold of a copy to keep on the bookshelf.